kenkipkosgei/laundry/README.md

 # define a list of mama fuas who will do the laundry
 mama_fua = ['Alice', 'Bob', 'Charlie', 'Dave']

-# calculate how many tasks each mama fua will do
+#  how many tasks each mama fua will do
 tasks_per_mama_fua = len(laundry_tasks) // len(mama_fua)

 #task assigning to mama fuas